msh31/SaveManager/README.md

 </p>

 Simply download and run the latest release from the [releases page](https://github.com/msh31/SaveManager/releases) for your desired operating system.

+- For MacOS you need to allow it to run by going to Settings -> Privacy & Security -> Scroll to bottom -> click Allow

 ## ✨ Features
 - 🔒 Robust Backup System